 Similarly priced, the main difference between the Excalibur Grizzly and the Invader HP is that the Grizzly is a recurve while the Invader is a compound which relies on cams.
 To learn more about the differences between the two types, see our recurve vs compound crossbow guide.

 The other major difference from a buyers standpoint is warranty, Excalibur offers a lifetime warranty (of the original owner) compared to Wicked Ridge’s 5 year warranty.
 In case you’re wondering, Wicked Ridge’s parent TenPoint gives a lifetime warranty on this bows, but offers shorter duration on this brand’s line.

 There are some differences in speed and draw weight with the Excalibur being 10 FPS slower and 5 lbs. lighter to cock compared to the Invader.
 Though it is also a full pound lighter in weight.

-The Axiom, along with its sibling the Excalibur Ibex SMF, are the only available models from this brand that cost around this range, with most Excalibur productions running between $600 and $1000.
+The Grizzly, along with its sibling the Excalibur Matrix Bulldog, are the only available models from this brand that cost around this range, with most Excalibur productions running between $600 and $1000.

 If speed is what you’re after, then the Barnett Ghost 350 CRT, along with another Barnett offering the Penetrator below are the fastest among our best crossbows under $500 choices.
-This is the very popular predecessor of the high end Barnett Ghost 400 and Ghost 410, which shoot an astounding more than 400 FPS arrows.
+This is the very popular predecessor of the high end Barnett Ghost 410 and Barnett Ghost 420, which shoot an astounding more than 400 FPS arrows.